One thing voters agree on: Fresh voices needed in politics

 In his telling, Reps.
 Jerry Nadler, 75, and Carolyn Maloney, 76, are part of a crop of Democrats who rose to power in the 1990s only to fail on issues ranging from guns to climate change and abortion.
 The redistricting process that merged their congressional districts offers a chance for new leadership, Patel says.

-“If we keep doing the same thing over and over and expecting different result: That’s not just the definite of insanity,” he said.
+“If we keep doing the same thing over and over and expecting different result: That’s not just the definition of insanity,” he said.
 “That’s also the definition of incumbency.”

 More than 1,100 miles to the west in the presidential testing ground of Iowa, Republican Jeremiah Bronson was also considering whether someone other than 76-year-old Donald Trump might carry his party into the future.
 Bronson expressed growing interest in 55-year-old Virginia Gov. Glenn Youngkin.